Serving Our Audience

 Due to the nature of the premium rate systems used for both telephone and text interactions, calls and texts made before the advertised close time or after the advertised close times will be charged.
 RTÉ takes every step possible to inform viewers and listeners of when lines open and close to ensure that such calls will not be made.

 Will my information be passed on to any third parties?

-No, RTÉ and its preferred service providers are bound by the Data Protection Act, which does not allow for any of the information we receive through our services to be passed on to any third parties.
+No, RTÉ and its preferred service providers are bound by data protection laws, which do not allow for any of the information we receive through our services to be passed on to any third parties without your consent.

 I am receiving unsolicited text messages.
 Is this as a result of using an RTÉ premium rate service?